realivanivani/realivanivani.github.io/_posts/2024-06-12-Manufacturing-Cpk-post.md

 3. **Quality-Control**: This package focuses on quality control methods and includes tools for control charts, process capability indices, and other SPC techniques.

-### Comparison of Packages

-#### 1. SciPy and NumPy

-**Pros**:
-- Highly versatile and widely used in the data science community.
-- Extensive documentation and community support.
-- Can be used for a wide range of statistical and scientific computing tasks.

-**Cons**:
-- Requires more effort to implement SPC-specific tools compared to dedicated packages.

-#### 2. PySPC

-**Pros**:
-- Specifically designed for SPC.
-- Easy to use with built-in functions for creating various control charts.

-**Cons**:
-- Less widely used and supported compared to SciPy and NumPy.
-- May have fewer features than more comprehensive packages.

-#### 3. Quality-Control

-**Pros**:
-- Focuses on quality control methods.
-- Provides tools for control charts and process capability indices.

-**Cons**:
-- May not be as comprehensive as other packages.
-- Limited community support and documentation compared to larger packages.

 ### Example: Using PySPC for Control Charts

 Let's look at an example of creating a control chart using the PySPC package.